walnuthq/madara-docs/docs/quickstart/bridge_appchain.md

 ### Step 5: Finish bridging in the settlement layer

-Prepare parameters for finishing the bridging transaction.
-Most of them you get from Anvil logs.
-Here are the ones used in the command later:
+Prepare parameters for finishing the bridging transaction at the settlement layer side.
+The required parameters for the command are:
-* Assets to bridge and to pay gas fees with.
-Luckily, your Appchain comes with some accounts with ready assets.
-TODO: does it?
 * Settlement layer bridge address.
   * Used value: `0x8a791620dd6260079bf849dc5567adc3f2fdc318`
   * This is the default Eth bridge address for a Madara Appchain's settlement layer.
 * A settlement layer RPC URL.
   * Used value: `http://127.0.0.1:8545`
-  * This is given upon launching the Appchain.
+  * This is the default URL.
 * A private key for the sending wallet.
   * Used value: `0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80`
   * This is the key for an account that initiates the withdrawal transaction.
 This is the same as was used when bridging from the settlement layer, earlier in this guide.